Jonathan2251/lbd/source/doc.rst

 The last chapter can verify Cpu0 backend's generated code by Verilog simulator for those code without global variable access.
-The chapter lld in web https://github.com/Jonathan2251/lbt.git will include llvm ELF linker implementation and can verify those test items which include global variable access.
+The chapter lld in web https://github.com/Jonathan2251/lbt.git includes llvm ELF linker implementation and is capable to verify those test items with global variable access.
-Beside these, LLVM has its test cases (regression test) for each backend to verify the code generation [#test]_.
+However, LLVM has its test cases (regression test) for each backend to verify your backend compiler [#test]_ without implementing any simulator or real hardware platform.
 Cpu0 regression test items existed in lbdex.tar.gz example code.
 Untar it to lbdex/, and: